-As with any other model in Service Operations, the starting point is a rough understanding of what needs to be measured and how.
+As with any other map in Service Operations, the starting point is a rough understanding of what needs to be measured and how.
 For the sake of this example, we will be considering the following considerations:

-As mentioned earlier, the status of the e-commerce site needs take into account three main angles: operational health, business performance and user experience.
+As mentioned earlier, the status of the e-commerce site needs take into account three main angles: operational health, business performance, and user experience.

 Key metrics identified are:

 Operational status: platform errors per module or section in the website.

 Business status: visits, conversion rate, and average ticket per sale.

 User experience: user-side errors reported by individual users.

 After a quick analysis of these requirements, the following map that breaks down the e-commerce site status into areas of interest and, ultimately, into concrete key performance indicators, would be as follows:

 As previously mentioned, we will assume all data is available in the same table within Devo (demo.ecommerce.data), although it could come from any combination of data structures, look-ups, and so forth.